Work It: Bethany Ciotola’s Beautiful Chaos

 Favorite M+A Products this season?

 The Abracadabra romper.
-I’m a HUGE sucker for rompers.
+I’m a HUGE sucker for baby rompers.
 I think they are the most adorable (and easy) pieces of clothing for my boys to wear in the summer.

 The Gray Sleeveless hoodie.
 I love putting this on my boys without anything underneath and seeing their little baby “muscles” stand out.